aaron-jack-manning/ocaml-standard-library/README.md

 - Bool (for basic operations on booleans)
 - Char (for basic operations on characters)
+- Fatal (for throwing exceptions, and making assertions)
 - Float (for basic operations on floating point numbers)
 - Int (for basic operations on integers)
 - List (functional list data structure)